quilime/evm-nft-contract-boilerplate/README.md

 Deploy to mainnet:

 Note: You must set your gas to match the current network.
 At the top of `./truffle-config.js` you will notice a variable `gasPrice`, of which you can set in gwei to match the current gas price of the network.
-To garuntee the contract will deploy, it's wise to give it a little more gas than the average reported price.
+To guarantee the contract will deploy, it's wise to give it a little more gas than the average reported price.

 ```
 npx truffle migrate --network mainnet